 Tracking website usage

-The new ePrivacy Regulation will make it harder to track website usage through systems like Google Analytics.
+The new ePrivacy Regulation (still to be finalised) may make it harder to track website usage through systems like Google Analytics.
 The reality is that many small charities do not have the resources to make the most of tools like Google Analytics anyway.
 But for those that do, this new legislation will raise the bar and investment is likely to be needed to allow users an active choice between browsing with tracking and browsing without.
 It will no longer suffice to offer them the choice of accepting tracking or leaving the website.

-- Written policy - Adopt a written policy in which you document your approach to data protection.
+- Written policy - Adopt a written policy in which you document your approach to data protection in your charity.

 - Specify management responsibility - assign someone responsibility for charity data protection and document this in your written policy.